Kimberly's research explores ideas and understandings of race, Blackness, ethnicity, and nationality policy in the Soviet Union and East Germany.

 Soviet nationality policy

-African and African Diasporic racial identity and experience in the USSR
+African and African Diasporic racial identity and experience in the USSR and East Germany

 "The Curious Case of Russian Lives Matter."
 Foreign Policy.
 July 11, 2020.